glotzerlab/signac-examples/projects/flow.groups-2D-random-walk/README.md

     python3 src/project.py run -o base
     ```

-    To see all the operations this previous command runs look at the `project.py` file.
+    To see all the operations run by the `base` group, look at the `project.py` file.

-3. From here we can use the `post-processing` group to run all the aggregate operations (besides one) computing the mean squared displacement, and creating multiple plots.
+3. From here we can use the `post-processing` group to run aggregate operations that compute the mean squared displacement and create multiple plots.

     ```
     python3 src/project.py run -o post-processing
     ```

-4. Now we can run the final two operations, `plot_mean_squared_distance` and `plot_walks` with
+4. Now we can run the final two operations, `plot_mean_squared_distance` and `plot_walks`, with
     ```
     python3 src/project.py run -o plot_mean_squared_distance plot_walks
     ```